Jose Trevino Player Props: Yankees vs. Red Sox

 Jose Trevino At The Plate

-- Trevino has two doubles, three home runs and seven walks while hitting .212.
+- Trevino has two doubles, three home runs and seven walks while batting .212.

-- In eight games this year (22.2%), Trevino has picked up an RBI, including two games with multiple runs batted in.
+- Trevino has driven in a run in eight games this year (22.2%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.